beatobongco/TIL/day_notes/2018-05-02_Creating_a_Flow_Culture.md

 There is no "work-life balance".
 It is an outdated concept.
 At Insync, work respects life and life respects work and the two have a [mutualistic](https://en.wikipedia.org/wiki/Mutualism_(biology)) relationship.

 We believe work should not prevent someone from living their best life, in fact it should enable it.
+One should never be [alienated](https://www.youtube.com/watch?v=PZ4VzhIuKCQ) from work.
 One should find joy in doing good work as work is a reflection of the self.
 Work should not make unreasonable demands and require one to miss out on big life events and experiences.

 Insync is like a family so we can apply to it the five characteristics of what Csikszentmihalyi describes as "the family context that promotes flow".